-We estimate a structural model based in which individuals have heterogeneous private information about provider quality.
+We estimate a structural model in which individuals have heterogeneous private information about provider quality.
 The model can rationalize observed differences in patient responses to star ratings.
 We use the model to simulate how choices would change if information was equated across the population.
-Counterfactuals imply a significant reduction in the income-quality gradient, implying that differential information plays an important role in driving inequality in health care quality.
-However, it is important to note that differential access is still an important factor, and one that might be further exacerbated by supply-side responses to changes in the informational environment.
+Our counterfactuals show a significant reduction in the income-quality gradient, indicating that differential information plays an important role in driving inequality in health care quality along with differential access.
+Differences in preferences play a negligible role.